 Nursing home regulatory agencies have strict guidelines on the appropriate use of physical restraints in nursing facilities throughout Illinois.
 The nursing home is required to follow these guidelines, procedures, and protocols to ensure that the rights and dignity of the resident are maintained.
 Unfortunately, many facilities fail to follow protocols and instead use physical restraints to minimize the need for ongoing supervision often at the expense of the resident’s freedom.
-Sadly, the Belleville elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where the resident’s dignity was stripped by the unauthorized or improper use of physical and chemical restraints.
+Sadly, the Belleville elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where the resident’s dignity was stripped by the unauthorized or improper use of physical and chemical restraints.

 Midwest Rehabilitation and Respiratory